 Everyone has the right to appeal a ticket.
 Appeal forms are available from the University Police Department at the Midtown Campus.
 Appeal forms should be addressed to the:

 Parking Appeals Committee

 c/o University Police Department

-Forms may be turned in to the University Police Department at either campus.
+Forms may be turned in to the University Police Department.